 Another great New Year's alternative is The Place in Beijing’s Financial District.
 Beijingers, Chinese out-of-towners and foreign tourists pack the square and countdown in unison.
 Free and open to the public, it’s an improvised, play-it-by-ear ceremony and ANYTHING COULD HAPPEN.
 And that’s a good thing.

 Are you ready to take your family on the Christmas holiday they will never forget?
-Book a tour with us, and we can arrange all of these festive activities into your itinerary — it will be a Christmas you'll never forget!
-All you have to do is contact us.
+Book a tour with us, and we can arrange all of these festive activities into your itinerary.
+See our China tours for inspiration, or contact us.